Robert Peary: Second Greenland expedition

 On June 6, 1891, the party left Brooklyn, New York, in the seal hunting ship SS Kite.
-In July, as Kite was ramming through sheets of surface ice, the ship's iron tiller suddenly spun around and broke Peary's lower leg; both bones snapped between the knee and ankle.
+In July, as Kite was ramming through sheets of surface ice, the ship's iron tiller suddenly spun around and broke Peary's lower right leg; both bones snapped between the knee and ankle.
 Peary was unloaded with the rest of the supplies at a camp they called Red Cliff, at the mouth of MacCormick Fjord at the north west end of Inglefield Gulf.
 A dwelling was built for his recuperation during the next six months.
-Josephine stayed with Peary.
+Josephine Peary stayed with Peary.
 Gibson, Cook, Verhoeff, and Astrup hunted game by boat and became familiar with the area and the Inuit.

 Unlike most previous explorers, Peary had studied Inuit survival techniques; he built igloos during the expedition and dressed in practical furs in the native fashion.
 By wearing furs to preserve body heat and building igloos, he was able to dispense with the extra weight of tents and sleeping bags when on the march.
 Peary also relied on the Inuit as hunters and dog-drivers on his expeditions.
 He pioneered the system of using support teams and establishing supply caches for Arctic travel, which he called the "Peary system".
 The Inuit were curious about the Americans and came to visit Red Cliff.
 Josephine was bothered by the Inuit body odor from not bathing, their flea infestations, and their food.
 She studied the people and kept a journal of her experiences.
 In September 1891, Peary's men and dog sled teams pushed inland onto the ice sheet to lay caches of supplies.
 They did not go farther than 30 mi from Red Cliff.

-In 1891, Peary shattered his leg in a shipyard accident but it healed by February 1892.
-By April 1892, he made some short trips with Josephine and an Inuit dog sled driver to native villages to purchase supplies.
+Peary's leg mended by February 1892.
+By April 1892, he made some short trips with Josephine and an Inuk dog sled driver to native villages to purchase supplies.
 On May 3, 1892, Peary finally set out on the intended trek with Henson, Gibson, Cook, and Astrup.
 After 150 mi, Peary continued on with Astrup.
-They found the 1000 m high view from Navy Cliff, saw Independence Fjord, and concluded that Greenland was an island.
+They found the 1000 m high view from Navy Cliff, saw Independence Fjord, and concluded that Greenland was an island, and not connected to some yet unknown landmass further north in the Arctic.
 They trekked back to Red Cliff and arrived on August 6, having traveled a total of 1250 mi.

 In 1896, Peary, a Master Mason, received his degrees in Kane Lodge No. 454, New York City.